 Since they have such a love for food, this can easily happen.
 Keeping your lab well exercised and on a moderate diet will help keep him healthy and at a proper weight.
 Keeping your lab at an appropriate weight has been known to add two extra years to your dog’s life.

 An obese Labrador retriever is more likely to be stricken with other health and joint issues.
 Since their weight puts a strain on their body, they are prone to heart disease, osteochondrosis (orthopedic problems), and diabetes.

 Other Ailments Common for Labrador Retrievers

 Other common ailments include epilepsy, allergic skin disease, ear infections, and even cancer.
-Cancer can be very common in this breed, especially once they reach middle-age or older.
+Cancer can be prevalent in this breed, especially once they reach middle-age or older.
 Although, it is not unheard of to be in puppies.

-Just like any athlete, Labrador retrievers are prone to athletic injuries such as anterior cruciate ligament (ALC) tears.
+Like any athlete, Labrador retrievers are prone to athletic injuries such as anterior cruciate ligament (ALC) tears.
 They can also have an exercise-induced collapse caused by muscle abnormalities.
-This will cause a decrease in the dog's strength, stamina and movement.
+This will cause a decrease in the dog's strength, stamina, and movement.